Skinimalism: The Natural Beauty Exposed

 What are Benefits of Making Skinimalism your Habit?

 Switching to a skinimalist routine can be beneficial to your skin.
-The goal of the trend is to promote glowy, dewy and healthy skin without a complex skin care regimen that can put your goals at risk.
+The goal of the trend is to promote glowy, dewy and healthy skin without a complex skincare regimen that can put your goals at risk.
 The benefits do not end here, and we listed them below:

 Adding up multiple acids, serums, or moisturizers that concentrate on one ingredient can be expensive.
 Instead, opt for products that merge all desired ingredients in one formula.
 Buying multipurpose products doesn't mean that there are less effective.
 For example, in Canada, a serum containing retinol and its esters cannot go above-permitted concentration ( 1.0% retinol equivalents; 1.15% w/w retinyl acetate; 1.83% w/w retinyl palmitate).
 It means that no matter what price tag you're willing to pay, it might be better to buy multipurpose cosmetics with the same concentration as a single concentrated ingredient cosmetic.
 Plus, cosmetic brands know which ingredients can be mixed with retinol, which takes a guess out of your complex skincare regimen (for example benzoyl peroxide and retinol cancel each other).

-As we reassured that multi-targeted skincare products could be as effective as a single active ingredient product, it's time to talk about sustainability.
+As we established that multi-targeted skincare products could be as effective as a single active ingredient product, it's time to talk about sustainability.
 Skin minimalism is followed by a rule of less is more which also applies to the number of products used during your skincare regimen.
 We could narrow down the routine to three products in the previously highlighted sample routine because less is more for your skin and your wallet.
 Using hybrid products such as moisturizer with sunscreen or sunscreen with tint will declutter your shelves, save you money, and reduce packaging waste.

 - Natural Concept Beauty

 Let's be honest.
 We're growing tired of an illusion of perfect skin pushed by unrealistic beauty standards perpetuated by filters, photo-editing apps, and airbrushed beauty brand campaigns.
-We all have pores, spots, or scars, which makes us, and it's part of us.
+We all have pores, spots, or scars, which makes us, and its part of us.
 Accepting yourself and your natural beauty is what skinminimalism promotes.
 Self-acceptance serves you and other generations without putting unhealthy expectations that are not realistic to achieve.
 It's important to remember that others might consider our flaws as our most redeeming quality – so let those freckles and imperfections shine through.

 What Skinminimalism Says About Makeup